Nakagin Capsule Tower: Update proposals and demolition decision, 2006–2022

 In May 2021, a number of outlets reported that the management company of the building had voted to sell the complex to the original landowner, reigniting speculation over potential demolition and redevelopment.
-As of November 2021, the building housed 20 tenants.
+In November 2021, the building housed 20 tenants.
 An attempt to sell it to a new owner fell through.
+Demolition of the Nakagin Capsule Tower Building began on 12 April 2022.